moeen/BestoonBot/README.md

 # BestoonBot

+The Original Repo Is Now On Gitlab (`https://gitlab.com/AlirezaieS/BestoonBot`)

 A Telegram Bot For Bestoon Project By Jadi.

 This Project Is Under Development And NOT Ready To Use.